sys-walker/delete-chats-caballo/README.md

-# Delete All Bard Chats (Caballo)
+# Delete All Gemini Chats (Caballo)

-This is a code repository for a browser extension that allows us to delete all active chats in Bard.
+This is a code repository for a browser extension that allows us to delete all active chats in Gemini.
 It removes all chats with a single click.

 Caballo was the original name of the original script that was created as a meme and ended up as an extension.